What to see on Isla Saona

 ,regionOfInterest=(1560,1040))

-To ensure you don't waste a minute, these maps group the points of this 4-day London itinerary by proximity:
+So that you don't waste a single minute, these maps group the points of this 4-day London itinerary by proximity:

 ,regionOfInterest=(2514,1676))